-The data panel regression model selection needs to be done before making an estimation.
+The data panel regression model selection needs to be done before making estimation.
 The best regression model will be tested by the Chow and Hausman test.
 The Chow test result showed a probability value of 0.000 which was less small than the actual value (α) 0.05 which was why the conclusion has individual heterogeneity in the model.
+A Hausman test was performed after and showed a probability value of 0.000 less small than the actual value (α) 0.05 which was dependent of 0.000 less small than the actual value (α) 0.05 which was why the conclusion has individual heterogeneity in the model.
 A Hausman test was performed after and showed a probability value of 0.000 less small than the actual value (α) 0.05 which was why the conclusion had a non-random individual heterogeneity in the model.
 Therefore, the appropriate data panel model was the fixed effect model.